Full Agenda

 11:45 AM

-Energizing the Workforce: Labor in the Solar Industry
+Energizing the Workforce: Labor and Diversity in the Solar Industry

 Meeting Room 2A

 The U.S. Department of Energy’s recent jobs report found that, in 2023, clean energy employment grew at more than twice the rate of the overall U.S. labor market, and rates of union participation in the clean energy sector exceeded the overall energy sector average for the first time.
-Join this session to learn how the solar industry, educational institutions, and labor unions are collaborating to meet the demand for a skilled workforce to construct New York’s multi-gigawatt pipeline of community solar projects.
+Despite these positive trends, access to solar industry careers is not equal; only 1/3 of the solar workforce is women, and improved career advancement pathways are needed for minorities and women.
+This panel will discuss the growing role of organized labor in the solar industry and the opportunity to advance diversity, equity and inclusion, from the jobsite to the board room.

 11:45 AM